ironsniper1/grok-imagine-tool-kit/README.md

 - **Paginated grid** (first / prev / next / last).
 - **Reload (↻)** to pull fresh tags and counts from Grok.
 - **Deferred counting** — the heavy per-tag membership scan only runs the first time you open the panel, not on page load.
+- **🪄 Auto-tag by prompt** — define rules like `Witch: witch, hex, cauldron` (one per line) and the toolkit creates those tags and files every matching image into them. **Preview** is read-only and safe; **Apply** writes to Grok's tags, is rate-limited, skips images already tagged (so re-runs are cheap), and can be stopped mid-run.
+- **🗂 Manage tags (rename / delete / merge)** — *new in 2.0; please test before relying on it.* Rename a tag, bulk-delete tags, or merge several tags into one.
+  - **Delete** removes only the tag — your images stay in your library.
+  - **Merge** reads each source tag's members fresh from Grok, adds them to the tag you choose to keep, and skips images already there (safe to re-run).
+A checkbox controls whether the other tags are **deleted after merging** (true merge) or **kept** (copy).
+A source tag is deleted only when *all* of its images moved without error; any failure keeps it.
+  - Both are rate-limited and Stop-able.
+(Removing a single image from a tag is intentionally not included yet — its Grok endpoint's behavior isn't confirmed.)

 ### Bulk Favorites Downloader
 - **Docked button stack** — **⬇ Download Favorites**, **🏷 Download by Tag**, a live status log, and a **🗑 Reset download history** button.